 Are you looking for a dermatologist who specializes in African American hair loss?
-Go to Find a dermatologist.
-In the box labeled Search by Location, enter your zip code or state.
-Then click on Filters.
-From Any Practice Focus, select Skin of color.
+Go to Find a Dermatologist.
+Enter your zip code, city, or state.
+From Practice Focus, enter Skin of color.

 The skin that your dermatologist removes will be examined under a microscope.
 This microscopic view is essential.
 It helps to make sure that you have CCCA.
 It can also find another type of hair loss.
 Some women who have CCCA have a second type of hair loss like traction alopecia or female-pattern hair loss as well.

 Gathering all the necessary information takes time, often several weeks.
 It’s worth the wait.
 Having all this information allows your dermatologist to tailor your treatment plan to your needs.

 How do dermatologists treat CCCA?

 To create the best treatment plan for you, your dermatologist will consider your individual needs.